William of Malmesbury: Significance

 William is considered by many, including John Milton, to be one of the best English historians of his time, and remains known for strong documentation and his clear, engaging writing style.
 A strong Latin stylist, he shows literary and historiographical instincts which are, for his time, remarkably sound.
 He is an authority of considerable value from 1066 onwards; many telling anecdotes and shrewd judgments on persons and events can be gleaned from his pages.
 Some scholars criticise him for his atypical annalistic form, calling his chronology less than satisfactory and his arrangement of material careless.
 Much of William's work on Wulfstan, Bishop of Worcester, is thought to derive from a first-hand account from Coleman, a contemporary of Wulfstan.
 William merely translated the document from Old English into Latin.
 William's works are still considered invaluable and, despite these shortcomings, he remains one of the most celebrated English chroniclers of the twelfth century.

+William's descriptions of religious communities, even though they "resort to the hagiographic", especially about Benedictine convents such as Shaftesbury, Nunnaminster, and Wilton, give insights into the lives of nuns in England during the central Middle Ages.
+He observed their practices, which included their obedience to their leaders' directives, their care for and veneration of relics, their organization and participation in their practices of prayer and intercessions on the behalf of those in and out of their communities, and their reputations among the laity and their peers in other religious communities.
+His extensive travels throughout England also allowed him to compare the communities he studied and to accurately assess these communities' "size, wealth, vibrancy, and rigour".
+According to medieval scholar and historian Katie Ann-Marie Bugyis, "He was clearly impressed by the practices of the women's monasteries he visited.
+By his telling, their sanctity and zeal equaled, if not surpassed, those of their male counterparts".